ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 *utxos* specifies the utxos to be used to fund the transaction, as an array of "txid:vout".
 These must be drawn from the node's available UTXO set.

+*expire_after* specifies the number of blocks after which the UTXOs reserved by this command will be eligible for re-use.
+Defaults to 144 blocks.
+Can be disabled by passing in 0.

 RETURN VALUE